arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 The software requires **Windows 10** or a newer operating system version for the x64 architecture.

 The Arduino PLC IDE installer contains the IDE and all the required drivers, libraries, and cores.
-The continuing sections will help you install the Arduino PLC IDE software properly.
+The following sections will help you install the software properly.

 ***For more details regarding Arduino PLC IDE setup, please take a look at [Arduino PLC IDE Setup and Board's License Activation](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) tutorial.***

 ### Hardware Setup

-The two Opta™ devices will communicate using Modbus RTU.
-It is enabled by using the RS-485 interface for both devices.
-The following image shows the connection diagram to work with two Opta™ devices.
+The two Opta™ devices will communicate using Modbus RTU, which is enabled by using the RS-485 interface for both devices.
+The following image shows the connection diagram for working with two Opta™ devices.

 ![RS-485 interface between Opta™ devices for Modbus RTU](assets/opta_rtu_plcide_hardware_connection.png)